How to Create a Google Earth Choropleth Map: Chester County 2012 General Election

 We don’t know exactly how these numbers are determined, but we know that variables such as time, polling house effect, sample size, etc. go into this weight.
 My model did none of this weighting, which is probably the first area I would start improving it.
 Nonetheless, the results are quite similar, so the question is, how much bang for your buck do we get from additional complexity.
 There’s of course also the possibility that this simple model just happened to work out, and that under different conditions a more nuanced approached would be more accurate.
 This is probably the more likely case.
 But the takeaway is that you don’t need an overly complex model to come up with some pretty decent predictions on your own.

 Another area where the model fudges is in taking the average: it takes the poll averages (e.g. 50% Obama and 48% Obama averages out to 49% Obama), but it also averages the margin of error.
 Well, the more data you have and the larger the sample of voters that were surveyed, the smaller the margin of error will become.
 I did not take this fact into consideration and simply averaged the margin of errors, yielding undue uncertainty for each average.
+My model also did not take other factors into consideration in making the final prediction: no economic factors or national polls - just the state polls.

 In all, I finish with the following observations: